 The Nob Hill Bar & Grill’s innovative menu changes with the seasons.
 To the greatest extent possible, the restaurant sources its beef and produce locally.
 Hamburgers are crafted from premium-cut steak raised in Roswell (no UFO jokes, please).
 This is no ordinary beef.
 It’s a full carcass blend made from premium cuts–New York, tenderloin, ribeye– not scrap meat.
 You’ll be able to taste the difference.

-My friend Ryan Scott, the dynamic host of Albuquerque’s best radio program Break the Chain, (yeah, I’m a shill) and I shared a “Dirty Burger” which our waitress touted as one of the very best burgers in New Mexico.
+19 August 2011: My friend Ryan Scott, the dynamic host of Albuquerque’s best YouTube channel program Break the Chain, (yeah, I’m a shill) and I shared a “Dirty Burger” which our waitress touted as one of the very best burgers in New Mexico.
 A better name might be “Messy Burger” in the best tradition of four napkin burgers whose ingredients run down your hands and face.
 The burger is constructed with your choice of Nob Hill’s ultimate blend steak or Snake River Kobe beef topped with chili (sic) con queso, frizzled onions, bacon fried egg and “beeronnaize” served with sea salt fries and chipotle ketchup.
 Because the chili con queso is made with the foul demon spice cumin, I deprived Scott of the experience of trying the Kobe crafted chili.

 Sans chili, this is a terrific burger!
 Lightly toasted brioche buns are hardly formidable enough to contain all the juiciness and flavor so you might have to eat this burger with a knife and fork.
 The beef is most assuredly the star of this four-star burger.
 It has the flavor of premium steak.
 Cut into the over-easy fried egg and let its yoke cover the beef for a taste sensation savvy restaurants have caught onto.
 The beeronnaize (not Bearnaise) has an interesting flavor–a somewhat salty, beer imbued mayo concoction applied generously.
 Only the frizzled onions are truly extraneous, a wholly unnecessary additive.